OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/About/Principles.md

 A description should represent a resource as it appears.
 Controlled forms of names of persons, corporate bodies and families should be _used, with reference to established controlled vocabularies and their rules for creating new headings._

 ### 2.4.
 Accuracy.*
-Bibliographic and authority data should be an accurate portrayal of the entity described. _Accordingly, OCR generally relies on transcription , i.e. the recording of data supplied on the entity, unless it would hinder access for the user_.
+Bibliographic and authority data should be an accurate portrayal of the entity described. _Accordingly, ORC generally relies on transcription , i.e. the recording of data supplied on the entity, unless it would hinder access for the user_.

 ### 2.5.
 Sufficiency and necessity.
 Those data elements that are required to: facilitate access for all types of users, including those with specific needs; fulfil the objectives and functions of the catalogue; and describe or identify entities, should be included.